TonyDMorris/fresheight/README.md

 ## What is this ?

-within this repo there are 2 go modules which comprise the producer and consumer of the application.
+Within this repo there are 2 go modules which comprise the producer and consumer of the application.

 ----
 ## How to demo?

-to demo both applications running together follow these instructions or read the next section to run with docker-compose
+To demo both applications running together follow these instructions or read the next section to run with docker-compose

 ```bash